Tigray Defense Forces: Leadership

-"Before the outbreak of hostilities, the TPLF-controlled regional militia functioned as a more traditional military force that was well-supplied and trained in the use of heavy weapons.
-The ENDF and the Ethiopian Air Force successfully targeted the TPLF-led regional militia’s heavy equipment during the first weeks of the war.
-However, much of this equipment was abandoned by the TPLF before it was targeted.
+"Before the outbreak of hostilities, the Tigray regional forces (forerunner of the TDF) functioned as a more traditional military force that was well-supplied and trained in the use of heavy weapons.
+However, the Ethiopian Army and the Ethiopian Air Force successfully targeted the TDF's heavy equipment during the first weeks of the war.
+However, much of this equipment was abandoned by the TDF before it was targeted.
 The TPLF leadership knew that such equipment would be useless for the kind of war that they would have to wage."

 Recruitment and strategy

 According to the Jamestown Foundation; "Young men and women—many of whom fear being raped or murdered—are fleeing to areas under the nominal control of the TDF.
 The TDF is also accused of carrying out attacks on Amhara civilians."

 Members of Tigrayan civil society have also joined the TDF, including Professor Kindeya Gebrehiwot, previous president of Mekelle University; Desta Gebremedhin, previous journalist of BBC World, numerous popular musicians, and Professor Mulugeta Gebrehiwot, a peace researcher.

 The TDF has been accused of forced recruitment, including the usage of child soldiers.
 According to Tigrayan administrative officials, each household in Tigray was required to enlist one member in the TDF, and those who refused detained and jailed, including the parents of children who refused enlistment.
 As well as forced recruitment and enlistment quotas, the Jamestown Foundation has said, "The Ethiopian government's scorched earth strategy in Tigray has all but ensured the alienation of most Tigrayans.
 It has also ensured that the TDF will have no shortage of committed fighters and sympathetic supporters within Tigray." and that, "After the ENDF and soldiers from the Eritrean Army took over Tigray’s major towns, TDF forces retreated to strongholds in the mountainous central interior of the region.
 There, the TDF consolidated forces and re-organized for a transition to guerrilla-style combat...
 Following what was a strategic retreat to the rugged interior, TDF forces re-organized into small, highly-mobile, lightly armed, detachments of ten to eighty fighters.
 These detachments were then further divided into mission-specific units."